dsoprea/go-appengine-logging/README.md

 - `Criticalf`
 - `Panicf`

-Notice that this list and the signatures of the methods of the interface diverge slightly from what is required of the adapter interface.
+Notice that both this list and the signatures of the methods diverge slightly from what is required of the adapter interface.
 Specifically, the "error" and "critical" methods take an error and `Panicf()` will simply log via `Criticalf()` and panic.

 You may also call `SetFormat` on the logger instance to set a specific format rather than taking the global default.